tardate/LittleArduinoProjects/Electronics101/DummyLoad/SimpleResistiveUsbLoad/README.md

 Probably a very bad idea to use these for battery discharge tests unless closely monitored.
 But fine when a simple resistive load is needed for crude bench tests.
-And if nothing else, a pretty cheap way of sourcing some nice retro 10W resistors!
+But if nothing else, a pretty cheap way of sourcing some nice retro 10W resistors!

 ## Construction